Bluewaters Island: History

 The project was approved by Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, and unveiled on February 13, 2013.
 It is built on reclaimed land by Meraas Holding, with dredging work conducted by Van Oord, at an estimated cost of AED 6 billion ($1.6 billion USD).
 Construction was originally due to start in April 2013, but actually began on May 20, 2013.
 It opened in November 2018.

 The island includes entertainment, hospitality, residential, and retail zones, and is forecast to attract more than three million visitors annually.

 Ain Dubai

 Bluewaters Island has the Ain Dubai, a 250 m tall giant Ferris wheel.
 It is the world's tallest Ferris wheel since October 2021, taller than the previous world's tallest Ferris wheel,167.6 m High Roller, which opened in Las Vegas in March 2014, and 177.5 m taller than the 225.5 m New York Wheel planned for Staten Island.

 Design and construction were undertaken by Hyundai Contracting and Starneth Engineering.
-Construction started in May 2015.
+Construction was originally due to begin in June 2013, but did not actually start until May 2015.

 The wheel carries 1,400 passengers, in its 48 capsules, and provide views of Dubai Marina and landmarks such as Burj Al Arab, Palm Jumeirah.
 The first passenger capsule was installed on August 21, 2020.